ballerina-platform/ballerina-distribution/examples/kafka-service-sasl/kafka_service_sasl.md

 # Kafka service - SASL authentication

-This example shows how the SASL/PLAIN authentication is done in the `kafka:Listener`.
-To authenticate via SASL/PLAIN, the `kafka:AuthenticationConfiguration` must be provided along with `kafka:SecurityProtocol` as `kafka:PROTOCOL_SASL_PLAINTEXT` in the `kafka:ConsumerConfiguration`.
-Use this when the Kafka server is secured with SASL/PLAIN.
+The Kafka service receives messages from the Kafka server using the Kafka listener via SASL/PLAIN authentication.
+SASL/PLAIN authentication is done by providing the `kafka:AuthenticationConfiguration` along with `kafka:SecurityProtocol` as `kafka:PROTOCOL_SASL_PLAINTEXT` in the `kafka:ConsumerConfiguration`.
+Use this to connect to a Kafka server secured with SASL/PLAIN.

 ::: code kafka_service_sasl.bal :::